githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/RpDXjl9AsDs.jpg"
     },
     {
-        "name": "Picture Hunt Game",
+        "name": "Gravity Shifting",
-        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as we make a game about taking pictures of animals!
-We used the copy paste function of the image editor so we could get a loooooooooot of assets.", "youTubeId": "nOx7Ufpi9sU",
+        "description": "Why fall down when there are so many other directions?
+Join Richard, Vivian, Joey, and Shannon as they build a game where gravity has no meaning and everything is pumpkins.
+This game doesn't really have a goal, but hopefully it's a good basis for a much more interesting game!", "youTubeId": "mhGsXOxMq0Q",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/nOx7Ufpi9sU.jpg"
+        "imageUrl": "/static/advanced-stream/mhGsXOxMq0Q.jpg"
     },
     {
-        "name": "QUICK DRAW!",
+        "name": "Frog Dungeon",
-        "description": "Join Richard, Daryl, Joey, and Vivian as we make a game about being a robot trying to distract dogs from their jobs with lasers!
-Press 'A' when you see \"DRAW\" - but don't do it too soon.
-Good luck!", "youTubeId": "sjw3at0C_mU",
+        "description": "Join Richard, Daryl, Vivian, Joey, and Shannon as they make a game about a toadstool protecting their family from ravenous toads!
+Press A to throw your mushroom cap and knock the toads away.", "youTubeId": "q0xV56wXqzQ",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/sjw3at0C_mU.jpg"
+        "imageUrl": "/static/advanced-stream/q0xV56wXqzQ.jpg"
     },
     {
         "name": "MakeCode Arcade Advanced",